Hollywood Homicide: Box office

-The film did not perform well at the box office, earning a total gross that was lower than its $75 million budget.
-It ranked #5 and grossed $11,112,632 in its opening weekend, coming in well below first-place holder Finding Nemo, which was in its third weekend.
-The film wrapped up its box office run after 12 weeks, grossing $30,940,691 in Canada and the United States and $20,201,968 in other markets for a worldwide total of $51,142,659.
+Hollywood Homicide did not perform well at the box office, earning a total gross that was lower than its $75 million budget.
+It ranked number 5 and grossed $11,112,632 in its opening weekend, coming in well below Rugrats Go Wild, Bruce Almighty, 2 Fast 2 Furious, and first-place holder Finding Nemo, the latter of which was in its third weekend.
+The film ended its box office run after 12 weeks, grossing $30,940,691 in Canada and the United States and $20,201,968 in other markets for a worldwide total of $51,142,659.

 Home media

-The film was released on VHS and DVD October 7, 2003.
-The DVD edition included a director's commentary and a theatrical trailer.
+Hollywood Homicide was released on VHS and DVD on October 7, 2003, by Columbia TriStar Home Entertainment.
+The DVD edition included a director's commentary, cast and crew profiles and a theatrical trailer.
 In 2013, Mill Creek Entertainment released the film for the first time on Blu-ray in a 2 pack set with Hudson Hawk, without any extra features.